 - to promote discussion, research and scholarship related to the politics of energy security with particular attention to: the institutions of global governance on energy matters, strategic dimensions of energy security, policy-making on energy related issues, and the role of civil society and domestic political actors on energy security policy;

 - to encourage and submit applications for project-based and institutional research funding from external sources for workshops, speakers, publications and academic exchange in the areas relating to energy security;

 - to facilitate productive research connections between research students and faculty members working on topics relating to energy security.

-CEPES welcomes membership from all interested parties within the School.
-However, CEPES is exclusively a social sciences centre, based within the Department of Politics.
+CEPIES welcomes membership from all interested parties within the School.
+However, CEPIES is exclusively a social sciences centre, based within the Department of Politics.